chriswilloughby3/CSCapstone/index.md

+# Portfolio

+## Software Design and Engineering

+### Microprocessor Simulator Discription

+  The original single stage and parts of the five-stage pipeline microprocessor simulator was created during the winter semester of 2015 at the University of Michigan as part the of microprocessor class that I have completed there.
+The purpose of the simulator is to create a microprocessor in software that can execute a provided instruction set architecture.

+	I selected the microprocessor simulator for the engineering portion of my ePortfolio because it demonstrates my ability to create, design, and test hardware while abstracting the physical components into software.
+The simulator also shows that I have the ability to program in C and that I understand modern microprocessor architecture and design.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/chriswilloughby3/CSCapstone/edit/master/index.md) to maintain and preview the content for your website in Markdown files.